Can you describe your sustainability strategy?

 Child labor within the tobacco supply chain still exists.
 What is Swedish Match’s view on child labor and what actions have been taken to combat it?

 In our focus area Eliminate child labor, we recognize that child labor represents a serious human rights violation in many parts of the world, including areas where we have suppliers.
-We are committed to improving our risk analyses and processes to proactively reduce and eventually eliminate child labor and related human rights issues in our value chain.
+We are committed to improving our risk analyses and processes to proactively reduce and eventually eliminate child labor and related human rights issues with regard to this focus area in our value chain.

 Our goal is the elimination of child labor in the Company’s value chain.

-For more information on our efforts within this area, please see Eliminate child labor pages on the website.
+For information on our efforts within this area, please see Eliminate child labor.

 How do you work with ethical, social, and environmental issues within the supply chain?